youcefs21/Remind-inator/README.md

 ## Usage:

 #### Step 1:
-Fill in the given TODO.csv by using a text editor, or uploading it into a Google Sheets, and then redownload it after it's filled in
+Fill in the given TODO.csv using a text editor, or upload it into a Google Sheets, and then redownload it after it's filled in
 #### Step 2:
-Run sqlSetup.py
+Run sqlSetup.py (the filled in TODO.csv must be called exactly that, and must be in the same directory as the sqlSetup.py)
 #### Step 3:
-Run main.py when ever you need to use it.
-There is currently no exit function, so you'll just have to terminate the program during the prompt that asks you if you can do the given task.
-Terminating at any other point will cause lose in data.

-The program is currently meant to be run in a linux terminal, and is not expected to work anywhere else.
-It will eventually be converted to a website when out of alpha.
+In a terminal, `pip install pyttsx3`
+#### Step 4:
+Run main.py whenever you need to use it.
+You can pause a task at anytime by pressing Entre in the terminal running main.py.
+Quit using the quit option when a task is paused.

+#### Debugging:
+##### linux:
+If running main.py returns an error, then `sudo apt update && sudo apt install espeak ffmpeg libespeak1` in a terminal
+##### pyttsx3 install error
+If you get installation errors , make sure you first upgrade your wheel version using :
+`pip install --upgrade wheel`

 ---

 ## Change logs

+### Alpha_0.1.3:

+#### main.py:
+- Added: Windows support!
+- Added: Quit option when a task is paused to safely save progress, and terminate the program
+- Changed: If the number of minutes left is larger than 60, the program now mentions the number of hours left

+#### README.md:
+- Added: New debugging section under Usage
+- Fixed: Updated outdated information

 ### Alpha_0.1.2: